-As we studied the relation between the HT and LT regimes, we also elucidated certain points in the computation of the thermal parameters of the phase transition in the 4d approach.
-First, by studying the interplay of the RG-improvement of the potential, and RG-scale cancellations between the HT limit of the thermal contribution to the effective potential and the zero-temperature part, we came to the conclusion that there is a preferred scale for the phase transition computations in the 4d theory which is the thermal scale, $\mu\sim T$, see section~\ref{sec:HT-LT-regimes}.
-This may sound as a trivial observation, but it is not commonly employed in the computations found in the literature.
-Furthermore, we explain the role of the normalisation of the field in the computations in section~\ref{sec:rescaling-field-4D}.
+As we studied the relation between the HT and LT regimes, we also elucidated certain points in the computation of the thermal parameters of the phase transition in the 4D approach.
+First, by studying the interplay of the RG-improvement of the potential, and RG-scale cancellations between the HT limit of the thermal contribution to the effective potential and the zero-temperature part, we came to the conclusion that there is a preferred scale for the phase transition computations in the 4D theory which is the thermal scale, $\mu\sim T$, see section~\ref{sec:HT-LT-regimes}.
+This may sound like a trivial observation, but it is not commonly employed in the computations found in the literature.
+Moreover, we explained the role of the normalisation of the field in the phase-transition-related computations in section~\ref{sec:rescaling-field-4D}.

 Furthermore, we have checked that the bounce solution, corresponding to the tunnelling trajectory of the field, is always within the HT regime.
-However, as we move along the bounce, we pass from the deep HT limit, around the origin of the field space and the potential barrier between the two minima, to the verge of applicability of the HT expansion around the escape point.
-This causes difficulties in treating mass hierarchies, since they change with the value of the field.
+However, as we move along the bounce, the considered masses change substantially, which causes difficulties in treating mass hierarchies.
 The constructed EFT is expected to break down in the tail region, which is the region where the gauge field mass becomes smaller than the scalar field mass.
-In this region, contributions of the gauge field modes to the action should be accounted without derivative expansion.
+In this region, contributions of the gauge field modes to the action should be accounted for without derivative expansion.
 These issues were discussed in sections~\ref{sec:validityEFT},~\ref{sec:scale-shifters} and~\ref{sec:tail}.